aaronn-lopez/RISC-V-CPU-Simulator/README.md

 #### Demonstrational video found [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 ## What is it?
-The RISC-V simulator is a two-part project where I first coded the simulator in C which is detailed and fleshed out in this repository.
+The RISC-V simulator is a two-part project where I first coded the simulator in C, which is detailed and fleshed out in this repository.
 The second part was done in VHDL, Verilog, and TCL using Quartus and ModelSim.
-Here, I worked on different implementations for my execution unit, logic unit, adders, and more.
+Here, I focused on the execution unit as I created various implementations of the arithmetic, logic, shift units, and more.
 This was done with the intention of finding the best cost to performance ratio.
 Using real world pricing of a few FPGAs (such as Arria II), I am currently working on comparing my design with alternatives and then searching for areas of improvement.

 ## Features